PLaSSticity/ce-arc-simulator-ipdps19/README.md

 build_deps="hooks"
 ```

+The build configuration files we have used are available in `$PROJECT_ROOT/parsec`.
 You can avoid the overhead of creating new `.bldconf` files for each application in PARSEC and use the build configurations that are part of PARSEC (for e.g., `gcc.bldconf`), as long as you make sure that the application uses Pthreads as the parallelization model.
 In that case, you will need to instead make the following changes:

++ Make sure Pthreads is the default parallelization model in `gcc-hooks.bldconf` for relevant PARSEC applications
 + Update the build configuration in `$PROJECT_ROOT/intel-pintool/Viser/makefile.rules`
 + Update the build configuration in `PARSEC_ARGS1` in `$PROJECT_ROOT/sim-framework/src/options/constants.py`

+We have also included a couple of helper scripts to fix two issues we faced:
+1. `$PROJECT_ROOT/parsec/x264.patch` - Fix a double free error in `x264`
+2. `$PROJECT_ROOT/parsec/resolve_pod_issues.h` - Resolve issues with Perl versions (building `ssl` library will possibly require Perl version <= 5.14)

+We assume that the path to the PARSEC suite is denoted by `$PARSEC_ROOT`.

 ## Intel Pintool